winnarzteem/Kerby-S.O.P.H.I.A._SCDFXIBM/README.md

 By capturing data of household and homeowner activity, we are able to monitor the personalised baseline patterns during normal times.
 If there is a divergence from such normality, an investigative procedure will be performed.
 With a well connected infrastructure, the system is able to find appropriate measures for self-aid resources or to alert Community First Responders (CFRs) to enlist their help.

-Depending on the magnitude of divergence from an established baseline, the system will allocate different level of severities.
-In non-severe cases, the situation will be highlighted to the relevant parties (e.g. next-of-kin, CFR, social workers).
-They can then act as an early intervention measure to prevent the escalation of injury/accident risk.
-In highly severe cases, the system will inform the SCDF or other relevant organisations for immediate attention.

 The aim of this solution is to utlize technology:
 1. To analyze the status quo of a given household via data analysis
 2. To prevent a high-risk situation by creating opportunities for early intervention as early as possible